ayoubwilliam/finalProject/README.md

-# final Engneering project at Huji
+# final_project
 Finding changes of interest in chest X-rays in ICU
-In the ICU, doctors compare chest X-rays from different times to track a patient’s condition.
-This is difficult because X-rays are 2D projections of complex 3D anatomy, so overlapping structures can hide important findings.
-Image quality is often low when patients cannot be positioned well.
-Variations in angle, lighting, and exposure make comparisons harder, and multiple health issues add further complexity.
+In the ICU, doctors compare chest X-rays taken at different time points to monitor a patient’s condition.

-Our goal is to create a Convolutional Neural Network (CNN), trained using synthetic data, capable of detecting and localizing differences between two consecutive X-ray images.
+However, this task is challenging due to the complex nature of X-ray images.
+Since X-rays are 2D images of three-dimensional anatomical structures, overlapping structures may obscure clinically significant details.
+Image quality is often poor, particularly when patients cannot be properly positioned.
+Differences in angle, lighting, and exposure pose additional challenges for comparison.
+The presence of multiple health conditions introduces additional complexity.